Recommended Therapies: 2) ACT and Other Therapies

 Assumptions and Principles of ACT

-A word, sentence or symbol (e.g., stimulus) can have a different meaning (function) depending on the context.
-In RFT, a stimulus can have various functions depending on contextual cues.
-Take these examples: a) Driving that car was a piece of cake. b) You baked a delicious cake.
-In the above sentences, the stimulus “cake” has two different “functions” (meaning) in the presence of various contextual cues.
+A word, sentence, or symbol can mean different things depending on the context.
+In Relational Frame Theory (RFT), a stimulus can have different meanings based on the situation.
+For example: a) Driving that car was a piece of cake. b) You baked a delicious cake.
+In these sentences, the word “cake” means something different in each context.

 Resources and Further Reading